-Labour International General Committee Meetings
+Labour International Constituency Labour Party Standing Orders

 A. Annual General Meetings

 i.
-The Annual General Meeting of Labour International CLP (LI CLP) shall be held each year in the month of April. ii.
+The Annual General Meeting of Labour International CLP (LI CLP) shall be held each year in the month of April.
+The date and time of the AGM shall be agreed in an LIGC meeting in due time for arrangements to be made

+ii.
 A formal notice of the annual meeting shall be sent by the secretary to all Party units and organisations entitled to be represented at least 28 days prior to the meeting.
 A notice detailing the business of the annual meeting shall be sent to all duly appointed delegates or eligible members at least seven days prior to the meeting.

 B. Ordinary meetings

+Meetings shall be held once every month.
+LIEC on the first weekend of every month; LIGC on the third weekend of every month, at rotating times that allow for different timezones and periodic weekday meetings.
+Meeting dates and times may be altered by the meetings themselves at their sole discretion.

-Ordinary meetings shall be held on the following regular basis: once every month, on the third Sunday of every month, rotating between 10 am, midday and 2pm Universal Coordinated Time (UTC).
-There shall be no meetings to transact ordinary business during the period of a national election campaign, or in the months of August and December.
+There shall be no meetings of the LIGC to transact ordinary business during the period of a national election campaign.
+There shall be no meetings of the LIGC to transact ordinary business in the months of August and December except in case of a special general meeting as defined in the Labour Party Rulebook,.

 Formal notice of all meetings shall be sent out by the secretary to all those entitled to attend at least seven days prior to the meeting.
 Such notice shall as far as possible include an indication of the business to be transacted at the meeting.

 A record of attendance at meetings shall be kept on paper or electronically and those attending may be required to show a credential and/or proof of membership card to gain entry to the Zoom virtual or the physical meeting room.

+Motions may be entered directly by the LIEC for consideration by the LIGC in the same manner as motions entered by branches.
+The condition for such a motion to be added for consideration by the LIGC is that a majority vote of a quorate LIEC meeting supported proposing it to the LIGC.

 C. Meeting times